ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/333000 Sanitary Sewerage.md

    1. Access points are required every 400 feet or closer.
 At access points the tracer wire shall be brought to grade with manholes or other covered access devices.
 1. LOCATOR TAPE
    1. Install locator tape directly above new non-metallic sanitary sewer pipe approximately 15 inches below finished grade.
 Bring tape to surface and terminate in valve box or other structure.
+1. DEFLECTION TESTING
-1. DEFLECTION TESTING*   1.
-Test all PVC sewer pipe in the presence of the DFD Project Representative by a "go-no-go" deflection test mandrel furnished by the Contractor.
+	1. Test all PVC sewer pipe in the presence of the DFD Project Representative by a "go-no-go" deflection test mandrel furnished by the Contractor.
 Do not perform deflection testing any sooner than 30 days following the installation of the PVC pipe.
 Pull the mandrel by hand, or hand operated winch so as to avoid any damages to the pipe that may be caused by mechanized pulling equipment.
    1. Size the mandrel to test the pipeline for a maximum allowable internal deflection of the pipe (in any direction) of not to exceed five (5) percent of the original internal diameter for the pipelines tested, regardless of how long after installation the testing takes place.
    1. Deflection testing may be done concurrently with any necessary televising of the sewers.
 When done concurrently with sewer televising, the mandrel may be pulled by mechanized equipment, provided the mandrel is visible in the television picture during the testing and the operation of the mandrel can bequickly halted before damage to the pipe occurs.
    1. Where poor trench soils conditions require the pipe excavation to be undercut and/or over excavated, the DFD Construction Representative reserves the right to require an additional deflection test prior to the expiration of the Contractor's one year performance guarantee.